tweedegolf/rust-training/book/src/instructions.md

 All of these tools are available for Linux, macOS and Windows users.
 We'll need the tools to write and compile our Rust code, and allow for remote mentoring.
-*Important: these instructions are to be followed at home, before the start of the first tutorial.*
+*Important: these instructions are to be followed before the start of the first tutorial.*
-*If you have any problems with installation, contact the lecturers!
-We won't be addressing installation problems during the first tutorial.*
+*If you have any problems with installation, please contact the trainers ahead of time.
+We would prefer not to have to be address installation problems during the first session.*

 ## Rust and Cargo
 First we'll need `rustc`, the standard Rust compiler.